frederic-perez/AmE-dictionary/data/dictionary.md

 __have (got) (someone's) back__ _idiom_ :three: To be willing and prepared to help or defend someone; to look out for someone in case he or she needs assistance. _Don't worry about those thugs, buddy.
 I've got your back if they ever come bother you again._
 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
 __have (one's) druthers__ _idiom_ To have one's choice or preference; to have things the way one would like them to be; to have one's way.
 Usually formulated as "if I had my druthers."
+__have (one's) feet on the ground__ _idiom_ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one's situation.
+__have (one's) fill (of something)__ _idiom_ To have, consume, or experience as much (of something) as one desires or is able to.
+Often used in the present perfect tense ("have had one's fill").
 __have (one's) head in the sand__ _idiom_ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
 The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger.
 __have (one's) head read__ _idiom_ To have one's logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
 A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
 __have (one's) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.